 Hello, friends and welcome to the advanced Linux commands tutorial.
-In this tutorial, I am going to discuss some of the widely used Linux commands for the advanced users.
+In this tutorial, I am going to discuss some of the widely used Linux commands for advanced users.

 So let’s begin.